harness/developer-hub/docs/continuous-integration/troubleshoot-ci/aida.md

 ---
 title: Troubleshoot with AIDA
-description: AIDA is the Harness AI Development Assistant.
+description: AIDA is the Harness AI Developer Assistant.
 sidebar_position: 20
 ---